AgP42/MMM-Netatmo-Presence/README.md

 # MMM-Netatmo-Presence

 The `MMM-Netatmo-Presence` is a module for MagicMirror².
 It allow to display the live images and historical events of Netatmo-Presence cameras to your [MagicMirror](https://github.com/MichMich/MagicMirror).
+Live image display should also work for Welcome cameras.

 ## Main functionalities :
 - Display Live snapshot of one or several cameras - This behavior should work also for "Netatmo Welcome" cameras, but not tested